streamx-dev/streamx-chart/README.md

 Every delivery service container gets the following environment variables:
 - `PULSAR_SERVICE_URL` - Apache Pulsar Broker Service URL
 - `PULSAR_WEB_SERVICE_URL` - Apache Pulsar REST API URL

+#### Liveness, Readiness and Startup Probes
+By default, each type of services has all probes enabled.
+You can disable them by setting `enabled` to `false` in the `probes` object for the corresponding service.
+Additionally, each probe can be configured separately.
+See the unit tests for reference.

 ### Local development